Fellow of the Higher Education Academy 2012

 I am also interested in researching academic GP training in the UK.

-I wrote the original papers which were endorsed by RCGP Council about the First5 concept when I was Chair of the Associates in Training (AiT) committee in 2009.
-I now work for RCGP examining the educational needs of GPs within their first five years after GP training and develop Continuing Professional Development materials to support these educational needs.
+I wrote the original papers which were endorsed by RCGP Council about the First5 concept when I was Chair of the Associates in Training (AiT) committee in 2008-9.
+I subsequently worked as First5 Clinical Lead and Continuing Professional Development Fellow from 2009-13.
+I worked with RCGP colleagues to set up the First5 initiative and embed it into the structure of the College.
+I also examined the educational needs of GPs within their first five years after GP training and develop CPD materials to support these educational needs.
+I am now an elected member of RCGP Council.

-Member of Executive Committee, Society of Academic Primary Care: I represent early career researchers on the Executive Committee of SAPC.
+Member of Executive Committee, Society of Academic Primary Care 2010-13: I represented early career researchers on the Executive Committee of SAPC.

 Member, Working Party for Women in Family Medicine, World Organisation of Family Doctors: I have been an active member of this group since 2009 and participated in the womens pre-conference at the WONCA World conference in Cancun Mexico in May 2010

-Deputy editor of InnovAiT: I regularly undertook peer-review for the journal while I was an AiT and after I qualified as a GP I wrote a regular column called ‘From the new GP’.
-I have recently taken up the position of deputy editor along with my colleague Dr Patrick Hutt who is also deputy editor.
+Columnist and deputy editor of InnovAiT: I regularly undertook peer-review for the journal while I was an AiT and after I qualified as a GP I wrote a regular column called ‘From the new GP’.
+I also held the position of deputy editor from 2011-12.

 Hobbs FDR, McManus RJ and Taylor CJ.
 Cardiovascular Disease in Primary Care.
 RCGP, London 2011